 - Who do they trust to answer these questions?

-- What content will most effectively answer their questions?
+- What types of content will effectively answer their questions?

-Answering these questions will define the basics of your buyer personas.
-Let’s say your company sells a modern application development automation platform, so software developers and their managers are both target buyers.
-Here are the questions that matter and some example answers:
+Answering these questions provides a good knowledge base for reps to create buyer personas.
+Let’s say your company sells a modern application development automation platform, so software developers and their managers are both prospective customers.
+Here are the most questions that matter and some answers:

 - Motivation (such as, “How can I accelerate release velocity?”)